Shark Pictures

 Behavior: During the day lays partially buried in sand.
 Forages for worms, molluscs and crustaceans in the substrate.
 May be solitary or in groups.

 Reproduction: Thornback rays are ovoviviparous (yolk sac viviparity).
-One species is said to be oviparous laying skate egg shaped cases but this needs to be confirmed.
+This species is said to be oviparous laying skate egg shaped cases but this needs to be confirmed.

 Photographs: Tajegis Beach, Santa Barbara, California.